|

 need to be generated at one time.
 Saving out an IFC file from the ONUMA

-approximately 1 minute.
+1 minute.
 The IFC file size is only about 3MB.

 After selecting the Export button, the Exporter window will